 In the same passage, Confucius adds loyalty and trustworthiness into the mix as well as the ability to surround yourself with the right people who are not afraid to challenge you rather than “yes men”.
 Recognizing that even the best leaders are only human, he finishes off this exhaustive list with strong advice that you shouldn’t be afraid to correct your mistakes: “Hold loyalty and trustworthiness as your highest principles; don’t make friends with people who are not your equal; when you make a mistake, don’t be afraid to correct yourself.”

 Confucius reprises these two latter themes in Chapter 14 when he says that a leader “keeps the company of others who possess the way to make sure that he stays on the right path.”
-He also adds that a leader should be decisive and discrete: “quick to act but careful in what he says.”
+He also adds that a leader should be hard-working and discrete: “diligent in his work and cautious in his speech.”

-Boiled down to much plainer bullet-point language, Confucius defines the following key leadership qualities in Book 1 :
+Boiled down to much plainer bullet-point language, Confucius defines the following key leadership qualities in Book 1 of the Analects:

 Don’t give up

 Surround yourself with the right people